 Here’s a fun fact: the average person has about one teaspoon of sugar in their bloodstream at any given time.
 If your blood sugar levels rise too far above or below that one teaspoon, your pancreas releases hormones to keep the balance.

-Here are some general guidelines for average blood glucose readings.
+Here are some general guidelines for normal blood sugar levels.

-The medical definition of a “fast” is when you go more than eight hours without food and drink only water.
-So, first thing in the morning after eight hours of rest, for example.
-It's why fasting blood glucose levels are usually recorded just before breakfast.
+A “fast” is when you go without food for an extended period of time, and drink only water.
+Most people fast throughout a night of sleep and break their fast first thing in the morning after eight hours of rest.
+This is why fasting blood glucose levels are usually recorded just before breakfast.

 But a fasting blood glucose level near 100 mg/dL isn’t always ideal.
 Research shows that people with fasting blood glucose levels consistently between 91-99 mg/dL are more likely to develop diabetes.